 You can safely add "everything" as Symfony manages a

-you.
+.gitignore file for you.
 And each package can add more configuration.
-Have a look at the current
+Have a look at the current content:

 The funny strings are markers added by Symfony Flex so that it knows what to remove if you decide to uninstall a dependency.
 I told you, all the tedious work is done by Symfony, not you.

 It could be nice to push your repository to a server somewhere.
 GitHub, GitLab, or Bitbucket are good choices.

 If you are deploying on Platform.sh, you already have a copy of the Git repository as Platform.sh uses Git behind the scenes when you are using

 cloud:deploy.
 But you should not rely on the Platform.sh Git repository.
 It is only for deployment usage.
 It is not a backup.

 Another good habit is to deploy frequently.
 Deploying at the end of each step is a good pace: